Anish Kapoor: Career

-Kapoor became known in the 1980s for his geometric or biomorphic sculptures using simple materials such as granite, limestone, marble, pigment and plaster.
+In the 1980s Kapoor built geometric or biomorphic sculptures using simple materials such as granite, limestone, marble, pigment and plaster.
 These early sculptures are frequently simple, curved forms, usually monochromatic and brightly coloured, using powder pigment to define and permeate the form.
 He has said of the sculptures "While making the pigment pieces, it occurred to me that they all form themselves out of each other.
 So I decided to give them a generic title, A Thousand Names, implying infinity, a thousand being a symbolic number.
 The powder works sat on the floor or projected from the wall.
 The powder on the floor defines the surface of the floor and the objects appear to be partially submerged, like icebergs.
 That seems to fit inside the idea of something being partially there..."
 Such use of pigment characterised his first high-profile exhibit as part of the New Sculpture exhibition at the Hayward Gallery London in 1978.